-This fixed line service provider offers some of the fastest internet connectitivty to residential and business customers in Asia.
+TIME dotcom, based in Malaysia, offers some of the fastest internet connectitivty to residential and business customers in Asia.
 It is expanding its fibre network and value added solutions to the wholesale, enterprise, SME, and consumer markets.
 The company is growing rapidly in terms of number of customers and expanding internationally.
 Its overall revenue across offerings such as data and datacenter is growing more than 18% per year.
 Continuing this growth and at the same time adopting new technologies and lowering costs are some of the challenges this service provider is facing.

-The service provider faces the following challenges:
+TIME dotcom faces the following challenges:

 - Increasing competition in the telecommunication market are driving down prices of fixed internet services.